orestisfra/MURBLE/README.md

 TO-DO LIST:

-- add detailed explanation of how the program works
+- add detailed explanation of how the script works
-- add the rest of the scripts accompanying the main script
+- add the rest of the scripts accompanying the main one